EUROPEAN FILM COMPOSER AWARDS

 The Camille Awards are a set of awards given to composers of exceptional pieces of film and audio-visual music by their peer composers since 2014.
 The last ceremony took place on 3 February 2020 in Brussels, in the frame of the Creators Conference 2020, a European forum where creators, music business representatives and EU policy-makers can exchange views on on-going issues affecting music authors, organised by the European Composer and Songwriter Alliance (ECSA).
 The last edition of the Camille Awards honoured the career and greatest achievements of a renowned Academy Award winning film composer, Maestro Ennio Morricone by handing out a special “Lifetime Achievement” Award.

 In the first phase, ECSA member organisations representing composers of music for the audio-visual sector in different European countries submit outstanding works from their respective region.
-Delegates from these organisations then proceeded to a first round of vote to reduce the selection to three per category.
+Delegates from these organisations then proceed to a first round of vote to reduce the selection to three per category.
 A jury finally selects the best work per category from the preselected pieces.

 Renamed in tribute to first composer of film music Camille Saint-Saëns, the Camille Awards (previously Grand Scores) were launched in 2014 at the initiative of composer and ECSA Vice-President Bernard Grimaldi as a celebration of European film music and its composers.
 They have been held every February in the context of the Berlinale for four years.
 One edition took place in the frame of a new partnership with the International Sound & Film Music Festival in Pula, Croatia.
 The last edition of the Awards took place in Brussels in the frame of the Creators’ Conference, a European forum for creators, music business representatives and EU policy-makers organised by ECSA.

 PREVIOUS EDITIONS AS GRAND SCORES